How to Buy a Lab-Grown Diamond Engagement Ring Online (2026 Buyer’s Guide)

 So, again, you should always prioritize the diamond cut grade over anything else.

 Ask the gemologist about how color and clarity impact your cut of choice if in doubt.
-All recommended diamond sellers offer you to meet or chat with a trained, expert gemologist (for example, James Allen, With Clarity, Ritani, and Clean Origin).
+All recommended diamond sellers offer you the opportunity to meet or chat with a trained expert gemologist.

 There are many choices to make.
 Regardless if you’re shopping alone or you’re looking together, it can be daunting to even narrow it down to the one.